 This is good news.
-This criteria is very reachable: You need to have made your first sale by Sept.
-19, and then sold 25 items in total by Oct.
-31.
+This criteria is very reachable: You need to have made your first sale by August 18, and then MERCHANT FULFILL 25 items in total by Oct.
+1st.

-Hint: If you have already started selling on Amazon FBA, you should have NO PROBLEM qualifying to sell merchant fulfilled toys in Q4.
-If you don't end up meeting the criteria, you can STILL use the FBA program to sell toys in Q4.
+Hint: If you don't end up meeting the criteria, you can STILL use the FBA program to sell toys in Q4.
 So you are good to go my friend!

-3 More Qualifiers To Selling Toys & Games On Amazon In Q4
+3 More Qualifiers To Selling Toys & Games MERCHANT FULFILLED On Amazon In Q4

 Amazon has three other requirements, and points out that these do NOT refer to orders that use FBA:

-- Your late shipment rate for the period from 1st October through 31st October, 2017 must be no greater than 4%.
+- Your late shipment rate for the period from Sept 1 - Sept 30, 2018 must be no greater than 4%.